Morgana-S/ourglass/README.md

 ## Visual Assets

 - [Unsplash](https://unsplash.com/) - Royalty Free stock photographs used in Wireframes for Personas and in Event Images

 - [SVG Repo](https://www.svgrepo.com/svg/527141/hourglass) - Royalty Free SVG that serves as the basis of the favicon

+- [Bootstrap Icons](https://icons.getbootstrap.com/) - Provide the basis for svgs used to render as icons for the latest events carousel